JesseSwildens/Software-ontwikkeling-VESOFTON/README.md

 The issue number links the commit to the relevant issue and adds it to its history.

+"Temporary" or "Syncing" commits like "Latest WIP" are explicitly not allowed.

 ## Merging
 After the issue is deemed complete, it must be merged via a pull request (PR).
 A PR must pass several  checks (some automatic) before it can be merged into the main branch: